 What payment methods do you accept?
 We accept VISA, MC, Discover, and AMEX, as well as ACH/Checking/Savings.
-Most lessons or classes that are continuous, can also be paid at a 6-month or 12-month package with the previous-listed methods or cash, for an additional discount for 12 month pre-payments.
+Most lessons or classes that are continuous, can also be paid at a 6-month or 12-month package with the previous-listed methods or cash, with an additional discount for 12 month pre-payments.

 Pianos and drums are in our teaching rooms, so the students do not need to bring these to the lessons.
 We can help with information on getting piano and drum students the right affordable, quality practice instruments for their home.

 Are your faculty experienced?
 Yes, VERY.
 Our faculty have graduated from some of the top-quality music schools in the world, at Bachelors and Masters level, AND have a minimum of 2-3 years of paid teaching experience.
-Most have at least 8 years of experience teaching.
+Most have at least 8-10 years of experience teaching.
 They are engaging, caring, gifted teachers who LOVE to teach children and adults.
 They all perform professionally, on a regular basis, in many cases for world-class ensembles and celebrated musicians.
-Performing regularly is a key requirement, as it ensures that the teacher is inspired both by teaching, and performing for audiences, and can in turn share that with the student.
+Performing regularly is a key requirement, as it ensures that the teacher is inspired both by teaching, and performing for audiences, and can in turn share that experience with the student.

 Do you have performance opportunities for students at the school?
 Yes!
-We a are performance-oriented.
+We are a very performance-oriented school.
 From large Winter and Spring shows, to monthly open mics, to ensemble performances, to community performances at area festivals, there’s plenty of opportunity to perform.
 We do not force our students to perform, so there is no pressure.
 We do help very shy students gain the confidence to perform, and further confidence by performing.